AndrewHakmi/Nexus/Home.md

 >
 > ~ Toran, creator of Auto-GPT

-We build AutoGPT to better the world.
+We build Auto-GPT to better the world.
 The industrial revolution changed the manner in which we live.
 Now the AI revolution is upon us.